 Selection of instructional materials is an ongoing process that includes the removal of materials no longer appropriate and the periodic replacement or repair of materials that still have educational value.

+Parent Request for Instructional Material Review

+The Superintendent shall develop administrative regulations to ensure compliance with state law and rules that a parent or guardian of a District student may request an instructional materials review for a subject area in the grade level in which their student is enrolled on the basis of the following:

+The material is not aligned with District-adopted materials; or

+The material does not have the appropriate rigor for the grade level for the subject area in which the instructional material is used.

+The regulations shall also address procedures for submitting a parent petition to review instructional materials, the appeal process if a petition for review is denied, criteria for reviewing any appeal, and timelines for each step in the process.

 Reconsideration of Instructional Materials

 A District employee or a parent or guardian of a District student may request reconsideration of instructional material used in the District’s educational program on the basis that the instructional material fails to meet the standards set forth in this policy.